bmwoolf/genomic_template_AWS/README.md

-# Genomic analysis infrastructure
-That is HIPAA, NIH-GDS, GINA, and NIST compliant.
-This repo contains Terraform code that creates the necessary infrastructure in AWS to analyze your own genome.

-1. install the AWS CLI (Homebrew: `brew install aws`)
-2. configure your AWS CLI locally via `aws configure`
-3. fill out the `terraform.tfvars` with your info to deploy the repo

-The goal is to be HIPAA, NIH-GDS, GINA, and NIST SP 800-171 compliant.
-It wil probably need geographical tweaks if you are from the EU so you can abide by GDPR.

 # HIPAA/NIST Compliant Genetic Analysis Infrastructure

 This Terraform configuration deploys a comprehensive, compliance-ready AWS infrastructure for genetic analysis workloads, meeting HIPAA, NIH-GDS, GINA, and NIST SP 800-171 requirements.